finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 const path = require('path');

 /**
- * process.cwd will return a path to our active project directory
+ * process.cwd() will return a path to our active project directory
- * For example on windows will look like:
+ * For example, on windows will look like:
  * c:\Users\username\project\webpack-boilerplate
  * On Mac:
  * /Users/username/project/webpack-boilerplate